 Pullup Negatives

-·Use the same hand position as indicated in your workout, if possible.
+- If possible, use the same hand position as in your workout.

 Stage 1: Four-Second Negatives [41A1]